dresswithpockets/odin-godot/readme.md

 ## Creating a GDExtension

-See [the example godot project](examples/hello-gdextension) for a working usage of these bindings.
+See [the example game](examples/game) for a working usage of these bindings.

 Then, follow the instructions for [using the extension module](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html#using-the-gdextension-module).